jeremycastillo/algoLabs/lab1report.md

 **Correctness:**

-	Proof the return set is a perfect matching.
+	a Proof the return set is a perfect matching.
 	Suppose the algorithm

 ### d